QuantEcon/lecture-python-intro/lectures/french_rev.md

 total expenditures and its tax revenues by either

  * raising taxes, or
- * lowering government's non debt service (i.e., non-interest)   expenditures, or
+ * lowering government's non-debt service (i.e., non-interest)   expenditures, or
  * lowering debt service (i.e., interest) costs by rescheduling, i.e., defaulting on some  debts

 Precedents and prevailing French arrangements had empowered three constituencies to block adjustments to components of the government budget constraint that they cared especially about